Tag: Roosevelt Plaza Park

 The Parkade Building

-The Parkade Building was built in the mid-1950’s on Roosevelt Plaza Park.
-The project was Mayor George E. Brunner’s solution to the downtown parking issues.
+5th Street, between Federal and Market Streets, opposite City Hall The Parkade Building was built in the mid-1950s on the site of the Roosevelt Plaza Park.
+The project was Camden Mayor George E. Brunner’s attempt to keep the Broadway and downtown business district viable by alleviating the parking situation.
+At the building’s 1955 dedication, Mayor…

 -